mark-sch/GpsdTracking/README.md

 --------------------------------------------------------------------
 Simulation
-  Make your GPX route with OpenCPN or any other application your like
-    play your route with AISHubsimulator and check for result open OpenCPN
+  Make your GPX route with OpenCPN or any other application your like play your route with AISHubsimulator and check for result open OpenCPN

+Debug:
+  Check with Ais2Json if your AIS feed are valid
+  Check with Demo Server debug port for data input to storage
+    - Port 4030 provides a JSON human readable copy of data input to storage backend
+    - Port 4040 same thing but with AIS/AIVDM format for OpenCPN type of application

 Traffic storage:
     point your server onto your AIShub,MarineTraffic,... feeds